 - Park Issues: Bioprospecting and Benefits Sharing (more info) : This website contains chapter nine of the "Yellowstone Resources and Issues Handbook 2004" entitled "Park Issues."
 The document focuses on a variety of issues in Yellowstone National Park including bioprospecting and benefits-sharing, bison management...(more info)

-- Forecast: Hot and Humid (more info) : This webiste is part of a larger series of ten websites focusing on organisms living in interesting and extreme habitats.
+- Forecast: Hot and Humid ( This site may be offline. ) : This webiste is part of a larger series of ten websites focusing on organisms living in interesting and extreme habitats.
 This particular page contains an article discussing the discovery of thermophiles in Yellowstone National Park and their increasing importance in the research world...(more info)

 - Benefits-Sharing Case Study- Yellowstone National Park and the Diversa Corporation (more info) : This case study gives an in depth overview of the Yellowstone National Park and Diversa Corporation "Cooperative Research and Development Agreements" (CRADA)...(more info)